USS Milius Draws on Leadership Experience to Promote Culture of Excellence

+According to Gunner’s Mate 3rd Class Deshonda Williams, from Jacksonville, Florida, LITS’ appeal lies in its deliberately genuine approach.

+“You’re listening to someone who was also a junior Sailor once and you can put yourself in their shoes,” said Williams.
+“One of the things I’ve personally taken from the sessions is to care about your Sailors and that includes their personal lives.
+We’re all human, after all.”

-PHILIPPINE SEA (May 14, 2023) – Command Master Chief Troy Bojorquiz, from Yucaipa, California, talks to Sailors during a Sailor 360 training session aboard the Arleigh Burke-class guided-missile destroyer USS Milius (DDG 69) while operating in the Philippine Sea, May 14.
-Milius is assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)
+Milius is assigned to Commander, Task Force 71/DESRON 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.

 |Date Taken: